AutoConfig Filter Types

 variableNotExist | Returns true when the variable key does not yet exist. |

-variableBiggerThan | Returns true when the variable value is bigger than the target. |
+variableBiggerThan | Returns true when the variable value is greater than the target. |

-variableSmallerThan | Returns true when the variable value is smaller than the target. |
+variableSmallerThan | Returns true when the variable value is less than the target. |

-pairVariableSmallerThan | Returns true when the pair-specific variable value is smaller than the target. |
+pairVariableSmallerThan | Returns true when the pair-specific variable value is less than the target. |

-pairVariableBiggerThan | Returns true when the pair-specific variable value is bigger than the target. |
+pairVariableBiggerThan | Returns true when the pair-specific variable value is greater than the target. |

 pairVariableExact | Returns true when the pair-specific variable is exactly as defined.
 Can use an extra exchange input to check pair variables for another exchange. |